vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEFamily.class/README.md

 a family of packed nodes.

-members
+children
- 	a empty family(useful when you have epsilon rules),
+ 	an empty family(useful when you have epsilon rules),
-	a family with one member,
+	a family with one child,
-	a family with two members.
+	a family with two children.

-members are unique and they are checked by identity.
+children are unique and they are checked by identity.

-members represents  the sequence of items that constitute  a derivation
+children represent  the sequence of items that constitute  a derivation